Qdrant#

 If you want to filter only for results

-less than or equal to max_price
+with a price less than or equal to max_price, you can encode

-this information using filter = {'price': {'$lte': max_price}}
+this information using filter = {'price': {'$lte': max_price}}.

 You can then implement and search with the proposed filter: